 Publishing within the authoring space

-When keeping the languages within your authoring space with Scroll Documents, keep the following changes in mind:
+When keeping the languages within your authoring space with Scroll Content Manager, keep the following changes in mind:

 Separate page trees per language: Each language gets its own structured page tree.